 PL SQL Tutorial

-There are 3 sections in Pl-SQL Programming
+There are 3 sections/blocks in PL-SQL Programming

 This is where all variables are declared.
 Then these variables can be used in Execution Section or Exception Section.